eduardoagarcia/shef/README.md

 - **category**: Used for organization and filtering
 - **author**: Optional author attribution
 - **help**: Detailed help documentation shown when using `-h` or `--help` flags
+- **vars**: Optional pre-defined variables available to all operations in the recipe
+- **workdir**: Optional working directory where all recipe commands will be executed (will be created if it does not exist)
 - **operations**: List of operations to execute in sequence

 ### Operations